gorenje/node-red-contrib-introspection/README.md

 The green dot on the link-in node brings the clickee back to the original link-call node (i.e. the first green dot clicked).
 Also, to remove the green dots, switch between flow tabs.
 It can be tried out in the [crash-test dummy Node-RED](https://cdn.flowhub.org/?fhid=c520d9da20ad7f1d&t=0&sb=Introspection).

+This functionality can also be bound to a key-shortcut in the settings by using the `Show Link Call Links` action.

 The Undocumented button will highlight all nodes that *have* documentation with a yellow dot (think sun) and list all those node that don't have any documentation.

 ### Obfuscate